pytorch/glow/docs/AOT.md

 $image-classifier image.png -image_mode=0to1 -m resnet50 -cpu -emit-bundle build/
 ```

-The command above would compile the neural network model from the
+The command above would compile the neural network model described by the files
+`init_net.pb` and `predict_net.pb` located in the `network_model_directory_name`
-`network_model_directory_name` and generate a bundle consisting of two files in
+directory and generate a bundle consisting of two files in
 the directory `output_directory_name`.
+`predict_net.pb` describes the network model using the protobuf format for the ONNX
+or the caffe2 representation. `init_net.pb` contains the weights that are used by the
+network using the protobuf format as well.

-The first file is named `network_model_name.o` and contains the compiled code of
+The first generated file is named `network_model_name.o` and contains the compiled code
-the network model.
-It is a regular object file that can be linked other files in
+of the network model.
+By default, this is a non-relocatable object file that
+can be linked with other files in your project.
+It is possible to control
+the relocation model with the command line option `-relocation-model=<mode>`.

+This option supports two modes:
+- `static`: (Default) Produce non-relocatable code.
+- `pic`: Produce position independent code.

-your project.
-The second file is named `network_model_name.weights` and
+The second generated file is named `network_model_name.weights` and
 contains the weights required to run the compiled model.

 ## APIs exposed by bundles